Orioles Opening Day roster projection 2.0

 Catcher (2): Adley Rutschman, Gary S¨¢nchez

-Rutschman, a two-time All-Star, returns as the starting catcher for his fourth MLB season.
+Rutschman, a two-time All-Star who is having a tremendous spring, returns as the starting catcher for his fourth MLB season.
 S¨¢nchez signed a one-year, $8.5 million deal to serve as the backup catcher, and the 32-year-old right-handed hitter could get some DH at-bats against left-handed pitching.

 First basemen (2): Ryan Mountcastle, Ryan O¡¯Hearn